 Satisfactory Academic Progress (SAP)

-To ensure Satisfactory Academic Progress students must meet all of the following standards:
+To ensure Satisfactory Academic Progress students must meet all of the following minimum standards:

 Completion Standard for Attempted Credit Hours

-Students who receive financial aid must successfully complete a minimum of 67% of all attempted hours.
-If the number of completed hours drops below 67%, the student will no longer be eligible for financial aid.
+Students who receive financial aid must successfully complete a minimum of 0.67% of all attempted hours.
+If the number of completed hours drops below 0.67%, the student will no longer be eligible for financial aid.
 Attempted hours include all hours attempted at the University and transfer hours, whether or not the student earns a grade or receives credit.
 Successful completion of a course means that the students must obtain a grade of A, B, C D, P or S. Courses with grades of F, I, U and W will not qualify in meeting the minimum standard.

 Maximum Time Frame

 Students who have already earned a bachelor’s degree and are pursuing another undergraduate degree must submit a completed Second Degree Form.
 Second-degree students cannot exceed the aggregate loan limit for an undergraduate student.
-Second-degree students must maintain a 2.0 annually and pass .67% of the hours attempted.
+Second-degree students must maintain a 2.0 annually and pass 0.67% of the hours attempted.
 Second-degree students who previously attending the University will have their attempted hours and earned hours reviewed beginning with their enrollment in the second degree at the University.

-A”W” grade which is recorded on the student’s transcript will be included as credits attempted and will have an adverse effect on the student’s ability to maintain satisfactory academic progress.
+1) Withdrawal “W” grade – A withdrawal is recorded on the student’s academic record and will be included as credits attempted and will have an adverse effect on the student’s ability to maintain satisfactory academic progress.
 Students who officially withdraw from the University must make up the deficit hours and are encouraged to attend summer school to remove the deficient hours.

-Change of Major - A student may change from one degree to another during attendance at the University.
-Students who change from one major to another are still expected to maintain satisfactory academic progress and complete the course work within the time frame or hours limitation stated unless an appeal is approved.
+4) Change of Major - A student may change from one degree to another during attendance at the University.
+Students who change from one major to another are still expected to maintain Satisfactory Academic Progress and complete the course work within the time frame or hours limitation stated unless an appeal is approved.
 All attempted hours from a prior major are included in the total attempted hours.